useit-consulting/alt-text-slack-bot/README.md

 2. Scroll down to **Scopes** → **Bot Token Scopes**
 3. Add the following scopes:
    - `chat:write` - Allows the bot to send messages
+   - `groups:read` - Allows the bot to read and download files (required for private channels to work)
    - `files:read` - Allows the bot to read and download files (required for alt text generation)
 4. Scroll up and click **Install to Workspace**
 5. Authorize the app in your workspace